 - Learning Disabilities Association of Iowa Scholarship

-This one-time $1,000 prize is awarded to three recipients per year.
-Candidates must have a learning disability, be members or children of members of the LDA-IA and be enrolled or plan to enroll in an accredited two-year, four-year, or vocational training program.
+This $500 prize is awarded to three recipients per year.
+Candidates must have a learning disability, be members or children of members of the LDA-IA, and be enrolled or plan to enroll in an accredited two-year, four-year, or vocational training program.

 - Margaret Howard Hamilton Scholarship